yamacy/udacity_openstreetmap/README.md

 - Incorrect street names("Eminönü")
 - Incorrect and missing city names ("Istambul", "İstanbuş", "Üsküdar", etc.)

-## Incorrect k values for the tag elements

 ## Overabbreviated street names
 At the auditing the data stage, I realized that a lot of street names were not standard and overabbreviated.
 So, i use the following method to standardize them:
 ```